Skip to main content

 Students who wish to apply to the MLS Program should prepare for professional courses by completing the pre-requisite courses at a four-year college/university or a community college that offers equivalent courses.
 Students are advised to have strong backgrounds in chemistry, biology, and mathematics.

 Admission is dependent upon selection by the Medical Laboratory Science Admissions Committee.
-Selection is based on evaluation of transcripts including repeated coursework.
 Requirements include a minimum GPA of 2.5 (both cumulative and math/science) and successful completion of pre-requisite university courses in chemistry, biology, and mathematics.
+Selection is based on review of official transcripts, responses to the essay questions, the applicant's work and service history, and the letters of recommendation.

-Applications from all qualified applicants will be reviewed by the MLS Admissions Committee.
-The committee consists of members of the MLS faculty.
+Applications from all qualified applicants will be reviewed by the MLS Admissions Committee, which is comprised of members of the MLS faculty.
 The selection process for the MLS Program is competitive and is based on a point ranking system.

 The following criteria will be used to rank all qualified applicants: